ORLANDO, Florida — The musical chairs surrounding the WBA bantamweight title picture could result in

 The Ring.
 “He has a big name, a lot of experience, he's done a lot for the sport, especially in the low weight classes.
 If our promoters want to set it up, I'll be more than happy to fight him.
 He's a great fighter, and I look forward to it.
 Maybe in the future we'll fight each other.”

-The WBA title picture is in flux with the return of Seiya Tsutsumi (12-0-3, 8 KOs), who held the world title but was named the champion in recess when he wasn’t able to defend his title in a timely manner against Vargas after he also fought to a unanimous draw against Higa on Feb.
+Seiya Tsutsumi (12-0-3, 8 KOs), who held the belt but was named the champion-in-recess when he wasn’t able to defend it in a timely manner against Vargas after he also fought to a unanimous draw against Higa on Feb.
 24. Now, with Tsutsumi healthy, he also has a more than fair claim to fight for a title that he never lost in the ring.

-Vargas, who is the first fighter to become a world champion with Boxlab Promotions, has said he’ll likely be back in December or January 2026.
+Vargas, who is the first fighter to become a world champion with Boxlab Promotions, has said he’ll likely be back in December or January.

 “I'm not sure who yet, but wherever my promoter says I'll fight whoever,” Vargas said.
 “I'm just waiting on a date and an opponent."